 What is The Process for Domestic Violence Arrest?

-Allegations of Domestic Violence can be life changing.
+Allegations of domestic violence can be life changing.
 Whether you had a fight with your significant other or you are being blamed for something that you did not do addressing your charges immediately is your best chance of getting off.
-Boston Domestic Violence Lawyer James G. DeGiacomo spent a portion of his career working as a prosecutor and was witness to hundreds of Domestic Violence cases.
-By seeing Domestic Violence cases from the other side of the courtroom, James G. DeGiacomo has used his unique experience to develop winning strategies for all matters of cases.
+Boston domestic violence lawyers James G. DeGiacomo and Sergey Mikhlin spent a portion of their careers working as prosecutors and were witness to hundreds of domestic violence cases.
+By seeing domestic violence cases from the other side of the courtroom, James G. DeGiacomo and Sergey Mikhlin has used his unique experience to develop winning strategies for all matters of cases.
 Our firm will work diligently to make sure that your case is handled quickly, professionally, and with discretion.